 The first five posts have dealt with how to properly think about and deal with personal sin God’s way.
 Getting to that point requires regular and humble examination to see the extent of one’s sin again an infinitely holy God.

 But what happens when a believer truly repents and experiences the restoring work of God in their life?
-What is the next step in order to stay up? … Continue reading
+What is the next step in order to stay up?
+I want to begin to answer that question and finish out our series with a couple posts on “Staying Up,” which will endeavor to offer additional counsel to those fresh off spiritual victory over their sin.… Continue reading

 The growth in the cyber world and the world of the Internet overall has been phenomenal.
 And on just that point we could discuss the age of technological advances for an extended period of time.
 We have been blessed (or cursed depending on your point of view) with advancing technology.
 But my curiosity is in another area, the level of communication and the discretion or lack thereof as it pertains to what we communicate to others.
 Maybe this blog should be called: “To Post or Not to Post, that is the Question.”
 But that would be to much Shakespeare for me at this time.… Continue reading